novuhq/novu/docs/docs/platform/subscribers.md

 # Subscribers

-`Subscriber` is a user to whom novu will send notification.
-Each subscriber in novu is uniquely identified by `subscriberId`.
-Novu manages your users in the form of subscribers.
-Novu stores some user specific information that helps you send multichannel notifications to your users.
+`Subscriber` is a user to whom Novu will send notification.
+Each subscriber in Novu is uniquely identified by `subscriberId`.Novu manages your users in the form of subscribers.
+Novu stores some user-specific information that helps you send multichannel notifications to your users.

 Each subscriber has the following data points:

 - **User Data** - Data stored in the subscriber object that you can easily access in your notification templates.
-This contains basic info such as first name, last name, avatar, locale, email, phone.
-This data is fixed and structured.
+This contains basic info such as first name, last name, avatar, locale, email, and phone.
+This data is fixed and structured
-- **Custom Data** - Apart from above fixed structured user data, any unstructured custom data such as address, nationality, height etc can also be stored in `data` field using key value pairs.
+- **Custom Data** - Apart from the above fixed structured user data, any unstructured custom data such as user's address, nationality, height, etc can also be stored in the `data` field using key-value pairs.
-- **Channel Specific Credentials** - `deviceTokens` required to send push notification and `webhookUrl` for chat channel providers can also be stored.
+- **Channel Specific Credentials** - `deviceTokens` required to send push notifications and `webhookUrl` for chat channel providers can also be stored.
-- **Preferences** - Each subscriber has separate preferences per template along with template level preference.
+- **Preferences** - Each subscriber has separate preferences per template and along with template-level preferences.
 Read more about preferences [here](./preferences.md).

 `subscriberId` is a unique identifier used by Novu to keep track of a specific subscriber.
 We recommend using the internal unique id your application uses for a specific user.
-Using an identifier like email might cause issues locating a specific subscriber once user change its email address.
+Using an identifier like email might cause issues locating a specific subscriber once the users change their email address.

 ## Create a subscriber

-We support creating new subscriber using two ways, `Ahead of Trigger` means adding subscriber before triggering notification or `Inline of Trigger` means sending complete subscriber data in `to` field while triggering.
+We support creating new subscriber using two ways, `Ahead of Trigger` means adding subscribers before triggering notification or `Inline of Trigger` means sending complete subscriber data in `to` field while triggering.

 ### 1. Ahead of Trigger

-Before triggering any notification, first create the subscriber and then trigger notification to this subscriber.
-Here `subscriberId` is required field and other fields are optional.
+Before triggering any notification, first create the subscriber and then trigger the notification to this subscriber.
+Here `subscriberId` is the required field and other fields are optional.

 ```typescript
 import { Novu } from '@novu/node';